7-10 May 2024

-Simultaneous event: INDUSTRY DAYS 10th International Industrial Trade Exhibition
+Simultaneous event: MACH-TECH International Trade Exhibition for Machine Manufacturing and Welding Technology and INDUSTRY DAYS International Industrial Trade Exhibition

 MORE ABOUT THE EXHIBITION